 - Approval of drop/add requests is at the discretion of the administration after consultation with the student and teacher(s), and where appropriate, with parents.
 The student’s best interests will be the primary factor considered.

-The following pages list the course offerings at Westlake Christian Academy for the 2013-14 school year and provide a brief description of each course.
+The following pages list the course offerings at Westlake Christian Academy and provide a brief description of each course.
 Every course at Westlake Christian Academy is taught from a Christian worldview.
 God’s truth is integrated into all facets of the student’s education.
 His beauty, grace and love are readily seen in the language and fine arts.
 His strength, order and exactness are easily witnessed in the sciences and mathematics.

 Some courses are offered on a rotating basis (2 or 4 year cycle) which is why course descriptions may be listed but not available on a specific year’s master schedule.